ethanchoi/udacity-p3_collab-compet/Report.md

 Episode 3000	Average Score: 0.2967
 ~~~

-The following is a plot of scores of each episode and average score over 100 episodes.
+The following is a plot of scores of each episode and average score over 100 episodes.<br>
 Also, it hit the peak at 841 th episode with score 1.93